 Then one night at my grandmas backyard, while walking over the lawn, I had this squishy feeling beneath my feet.
 I was walking on moss.
 And my idea was born.

-I cut a huge tiny square right out of the lawn.
+huge tiny square right out of the lawn.
 I had two pieces which nearly covered the entire form I used.
 I didn’t want to puzzle smaller pieces.
 I like the clean look.
 I put it on the radiator to dry.
 Make sure it is really dry.
 When I worked with mine it wasn’t and it made gluing tough.

 I don’t have really good pictures because in 2009 I never would have thought to show my moss wreath on the internet yet alone on my very own blog.
 So sorry for the crappy look today.